modular/modular/KGEN/docs/MojoREPL.md

   in verbose mode via `:log enable lldb expr -v`.
 - `ErrorLog` events are flushed immediately.

-Events are mostly handled by `MojoTypeSystem::handleEvent`, which implements the behavior above.
+Events are mostly handled by `MojoExpressionLogger::handleEvent`, which implements the behavior above.
 A new user can do whatever they want with the various events as befits their specific application.

 Feel free to add more event kinds as is appropriate - event kinds ending with `Message` are shown to the user in the notebook, while event kinds ending in